r09521516/wordle/README.md

 Key in or delete letters until five then press Enter to check the result of your attempt.

+Result of attempts:

+- Gray means no such letter in the final answer.
+- Green means the letter is in a right place.
+- Red means letter is not in a right place.

 Page: https://r09521516.github.io/wordle/

 # Built with